mwbowers/mwbowers.github.io/manuals/migrations/rpg-cycle.md

 ## Look-ahead Fields

-Lookahead fields are not supported but code can be added to the migrated `_DetailCalc` section to add the look ahead functions.
+Lookahead fields are not supported but code can be added to the migrated `_DetailCalc` section to add the look ahead functionality.